Visitors since July 2002

 The Official Site of the British Association of Dramatherapists, for all your queries on training courses etc:

-Sue Jennings -one of the founders of dramatherapy in England at:
+Sue Jennings -one of the founders of dramatherapy in England (and co-editor of The International Handbook of Dramatherapy) at:

-For books on all arts therapies please visit JKP below at:
+For books on all arts therapies please visit & Routledge & JKP below:

 Special Thanks to old school colleague Stuart Marsh for Community Drama logo design - most appreciated